 "Wow, what is this place?"
 Lena asked.

-"This is the place where you'll be performing a ceremony," Chakotay replied.
+"This is the place where they perform the Lea Halalela ceremony," Chakotay replied.

 "Why the hell do I have to do it?"
-Lena asked.
+Lena growled.

 "Oh great," Lena said sarcastically.

-"The problem is that we can't force you to do it, and you're going to have to see through your hate for her for it to work," Chakotay said.
+"The problem is that we can't force you to do it, and you're going to have to see through your anger for her for it to work," Chakotay said.

 "I didn't understand that at all," Lena muttered.

 "Lena, if you go into that ceremony forced, the gods will sense it and they won't revive Kiara.
-If you go in hating her, then the gods are likely to kill you, and not do anything for Kiara," Chakotay said.
+If you go in angry at her, then the gods are likely to kill you, and not do anything for Kiara," Chakotay said.

 "You don't have to.
 Believe it or not but in your own way you do care for Kiara, you just have to believe it for yourself.
 That at least would be enough," Chakotay said.